eowise/gradle-packer-plugin/README.md

 1. Convert all SVGs to PNGs in the 'path/to/resources' tree
 2. Copy all PNGs do a working directory
-3. Add a 1 pixel 9-patch to all PNGs ending with '.9.png'
-4. Copy all file named 'pack.json' from the resouces path to the working directory
+3. Copy all file named 'pack.json' from the resouces path to the working directory
-5. Call the libgdx texture packer to packs the textures from the working directory into the 'path/to/atlases' directory (generally android assets directory)
+4. Call the libgdx texture packer to packs the textures from the working directory into the 'path/to/atlases' directory (generally android assets directory)

 ### Resolutions